MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-template-app.md

 :::image type="content" source="media/tenant-settings/power-bi-install-template-apps-settings.png" alt-text="Screenshot that shows the Install template apps setting.":::

-## Install template apps not listed on AppSource
+## Install template apps not listed in AppSource

 Control which users in the organization can download and install template apps **not listed on [AppSource](https://appsource.microsoft.com)**.